 If you find yourself constantly adjusting the temperature on your thermostat to heat your home, it’s important to have an HVAC technician come out to inspect your furnace and thermostat.
 It’s possible that the thermostat needs to be replaced or that your furnace can no longer keep up with the demands of your home.

 Like all things, nothing lasts forever.
 This includes your furnace that has an approximate lifespan of 15-20 years.
 If you have a furnace that’s less than 15 years old, it’s essential to have it properly maintained by a certified HVAC technician every year.
 If your furnace is older than 15 years, it’s time to start paying close attention to any abnormal sounds, functions, or smells.
-If you spot any of these concerns, contact the Boise heating experts at Access Heating & Air to diagnose the problem and how long your furnace will probably last.
+If you spot any of these concerns, contact the Boise heating experts at Access Heating & Air Conditioning to diagnose the problem and how long your furnace will probably last.

 What To Check If You Think Your Furnace Is Broken

 First things first, you’ll need to check if your furnace is broken by verifying power.
 Simply get into your main electrical panel and reset the breaker to the furnace.
 This will also perform a reset of the system, which can be helpful in the event there is an error.
 On many newer furnaces, there will be LED lights inside an inspection window on the front of the furnace.
 You can peek inside and verify those are at least on.
 Don’t worry though if you don’t see any lights because it may be a model without led lights.